camfort/camfort.github.io/oopsla17/artifact.md

 **Not included but can be downloaded**

-1. MUDPACK, a general multi-grid solver for elliptical partial differentials.
+7. MUDPACK, a general multi-grid solver for elliptical partial differentials.
 Download from [https://www2.cisl.ucar.edu/resources/legacy/mudpack/download](https://www2.cisl.ucar.edu/resources/legacy/mudpack/download)

-2. Computational Physics (CP), programs from a popular textbook "An Introduction to Computational Physics".
+8. Computational Physics (CP), programs from a popular textbook "An Introduction to Computational Physics".
 The sample programs from the book are available here: [http://www.physics.unlv.edu/~pang/cp_f90.html](http://www.physics.unlv.edu/~pang/cp_f90.html)

 **Not included, requires special license agreement**

-3. The [Unified Model](http://www.metoffice.gov.uk/research/modelling-systems/unified-model)l (UM) developed by the UK Met Office for weather modelling.
+9. The [Unified Model](http://www.metoffice.gov.uk/research/modelling-systems/unified-model)l (UM) developed by the UK Met Office for weather modelling.
 Source code is available through [https://code.metoffice.gov.uk/](https://code.metoffice.gov.uk/).
 Requires a strong license agreement.
 There is a contact address on that page with details of how to apply for access.

-4. [E3ME](https://www.camecon.com/how/e3me-model/), a mixed economic/energy impact prediction model.
+10. [E3ME](https://www.camecon.com/how/e3me-model/), a mixed economic/energy impact prediction model.
 This is a commercial model developed by [Cambridge Econometrics](https://www.camecon.com/).
 Send inquiries with a project proposal to the company to request a license for the source code.

-5. Hybrid4, a global scale ecosystem model.
+11. Hybrid4, a global scale ecosystem model.
 The development of this model is led by [Dr Andrew Friend](http://www.geog.cam.ac.uk/people/friend/) at the University of Cambridge.
 Inquiries (with a project proposal) should be directed to him.

+We are in active collaboration with the developers of these packages.

 ### Generating study data and analysing a single package